 A Site Development Plan Review application needs to include two basic parts:

 When a Site Development Plan Review application is received by the City Planner, the City has up to thirty (30) days to review the application for completeness and either accept it for review or return it to the applicant for further work.
 Once accepted, a notice will be prepared to let neighbors within 250 feet of the subject property know about the pending application, and to invite their comments on the proposal.

 Once the initial comment period, established by the public notice, has passed, the City Planner will review the application and write a staff report that discusses the material submitted, and whether the approval criteria are met.
 For an administrative review, the staff report will also be a tentative approval with conditions, or denial.
 For a Planning Commission review, the staff report will either recommend approval with conditions, or recommend denial.
 Once a final decision has been made, the decision document will be mailed to interested parties, and there will be an opportunity for appeal.
 Anyone who participates in the decision process, either by written comment or by testimony in a public hearing, has a right to appeal a planning department or Planning Commission decision.

 The appeals procedure is covered by 8-3M.1 of the Zoning Code.
-For more information on notice and appeals statutes, contact the City Planner at (541) 535-7401.
+For more information on notice and appeals statutes, contact Community Development at (541) 535-7401.